THE CROSSBILL PROJECT

 Purpose is to provide a stable, long-term home for Red Crossbill research over a broad front: field observations, recordings, assortative mating and call type delineation by sound and range.
 Provide information to the scientific community on the validity of call types and potential full-species separations for flight call types, geographically isolated populations (old world versus new world) etc. One purpose would be to serve as arbiters of flight call determination via audiospectrographic analysis and machine learning/AI for this worldwide complex.

-ALL THE LATEST NEWS: THE REDPOLL COMPLEX
+ALL THE LATEST NEWS: The Rosy-Finch Project

 CROSSBILL RECOGNITION MODEL